exasol/project-keeper/README.md

 ## POM File

-For maven projects, project-keeper generates a `pk_generated_parent.pom` file.
+For Maven projects, PK generates a `pk_generated_parent.pom` file.
 This file contains all the required plugins, dependencies and configurations.
 PK configures your `pom.xml` to use this file as a parent pom.
 By that, your `pom.xml` inherits all the configuration.

 The `pk_generated_parent.pom` file is required during the build and must be checked into version control.
 Run `mvn project-keeper:fix` to update the file instead of editing it manually.

-### Using a Parent Pom
+### Using a Parent POM

-If you want to use a parent pom for your project, that's not possible directly since your `pom.xml` must use the `pk_generated_parent.pom` as parent.
+If you want to use a parent POM for your project, that's not possible directly since your `pom.xml` must use the `pk_generated_parent.pom` as parent.

 Instead, configure the parent in the PK config: